PiyushN17/User-and-Admin-Authentication-with-Role-Based-Access/README.md

 SQL/MongoDB - To be used in hosting the data
 To create responsiveness in it for different devices To host it over to vercel
+To add validation authentication using bcrypt and jwt